 The Company considers all liquid investments with original maturities of three months or less to be cash equivalents.
-At December 31, 2019 and 2018, cash equivalents consisted primarily of interest earning demand deposits.
+At December 31, 2020 and 2019, cash equivalents consisted primarily of interest earning demand deposits.

-The Bank is required to maintain reserve funds in cash and/or deposit with the Federal Reserve Bank.
-The reserves required at December 31, 2019 was \$180.
+No reserve funds were required to be maintained in cash and/or deposit with the Federal Reserve Bank at December 31, 2020.

 Effective July 21, 2010, the FDIC's insurance limits were permanently increased to \$250.
-At December 31, 2019, cash and cash equivalents of \$93 held at the Federal Home Loan Bank were not federally insured.
+At December 31, 2020, cash and cash equivalents of \$44 held at the Federal Home Loan Bank and \$29 held at the Federal Reserve Bank, were not federally insured.